roboryman/prototroller/README.md

 <img align="right" src="assets/module_board_rev_a.png" width="250"/>

-The module boards are generic, no matter the component (more on that later).
-They are constrained at 30x30mm.
-These have no direct interface with the user, save for the magnetic connector and SWD headers for debugging and flashing.
-On the sides are pin headers, giving 10 signals to a component interface board, i.e., the "board" sitting atop the module board containing the component itself.
-In this way, we do not have to design a unique module board for each component, and simply offload the task to hand-making the component interface board.
+The module boards are generic and constrained at 30x30mm with no direct user interface, save for the magnetic connector and serial wire debug headers.
+On the sides are pin headers, giving 14 signals to a component interface board (the "board" sitting atop the module board containing the component itself).
+This way there are no unique module boards for each component, and we simply offload the task to the component interface board by hand.
 <br clear="right"/>
 </p>